AJMansfield/Intelligence-Core-Public/kttu02.md

 "These things must be good eating.
-Seein' as you're growing them everywhere it seems," you say, indicating the stacked tubers.
+Seein' as you're growing them everywhere it seems," you say, gesturing with your ration bar and indicating the stacked tubers.

-"Eating?" the foreman asks, with a slight tilt of the head. and made an affirmative-looking hand gesture.
+"Eating?" the foreman asks, with a slight tilt of the head, repeating the word back to you.
 "Good, good eating!"
 He picks up a tuber and hands it to you, and you accept it, not sure what else to do.

 "Good eating!" he says again, with emphasis, and after a moment pantomimes taking a bite out of it.

+You're suprised the foreman had managed to deduce your meaning from so little, but now the rest of the crew is watching you.
+Not much else to do,
-The rest of the crew is watching, and so you take a bite.
+  so you take a bite out of it.

 You immediately recoil from the taste.
 The raw tuber is incredibly bitter.